benklinton/CS-2450-Group-Project/README.md

 # Testing

-Tests are done by running
+Tests are done by running the application

 ```
-node runtests.js
+npm run start
 ```

 within the "programs" directory.